Ridgewood High School (New Jersey)

-Ridgewood High School is a four-year comprehensive public high school in Ridgewood, in Bergen County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the Ridgewood Public Schools.
+Ridgewood High School is a four-year comprehensive public high school in Ridgewood, in Bergen County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Ridgewood Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 1,789 students and 135.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
-There were 22 students (1.2% of enrollment) eligible for free lunch and 14 (0.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,740 students and 137.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.
+There were 40 students (2.3% of enrollment) eligible for free lunch and 13 (0.7% of students) eligible for reduced-cost lunch.

 History

-Ridgewood High School was created in 1892, with the creation of a formal ninth grade class and a sophomore class was added the following year.
+Ridgewood High School was created in 1892, with the creation of a formal ninth grade class.
+A sophomore class was added the following year.
 A high school building was established in 1895, and the school received formal recognition from the state as an approved high school.